turingschool/backend-curriculum-site/module4/lessons/testing-in-javascript.md

 ### Notes for working with selenium

+- I've been visiting a production link for proof of concept, but usually you'll want to run your tests on your dev server.
+Don't forget to run your dev server in another tab before you run your tests.
 - When googling, make don't google "selenium" or even "selenium javascript".
 You'll just get stuff in other languages.
 Put "webdriverjs" in your search query.
 - You might be missing something like a Database Cleaner.
 You can [use selenium to execute](https://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/index_exports_WebDriver.html#executeScript) `localStorage.clear()`, maybe in your `beforeEach()`.